 John the Blind, Count of Luxembourg and King of Bohemia, founded the Schueberfouer in 1340.
 It is also called Schobermesse and is the largest fair in the Greater Region.
 From 23 August to 11 September, it offers 231 fair stands, including 31 games, 16 children's rides and 41 food and drink outlets.
 All this makes the Schueberfouer a delightful experience for young and old.
 Come and immerse yourself in this special world!

 The Schueberfouer is open Monday to Thursday from 14:00 to 01:00, Fridays from 14:00 to 02:00, Saturdays from 12:00 to 02:00 and Sundays from 12:00 to 01:00.
 The catering establishments are always open for lunch time.
 Check out the interactive Schueberfouer map!

-Public transport is reinforced during the Schueberfouer to various towns and villages, and free shuttle bus lines 37 and 29 serve the free P&R (park & ride) car parks.
-This year visitors can access the Glacis using Luxembourg’s brand new tram, which is also ideal for connecting to the many car parks just over the bridge in Kirchberg.
+Public transport is reinforced during the Schueberfouer to various towns and villages, free shuttle bus lines 37 and 29 serve the free P&R (park & ride) car parks, and the tram connects to Kirchberg’s many car parks.

 Photos: (c) Gwenael Piaser, Laurent Schwaller & Steve Kayser